 Although centralised access control brings a whole raft of benefits, it’s not without challenges.
 You need to ensure, for example, that the access control system you select allows you to add new locations easily.
 And you’ll need to be able to adapt your system to meet the local needs of each location while also following your global policy.

-The Global Client Programme provides a cost-effective framework to efficiently centralise and standardise access control across all your buildings, wherever they are in the world.
+The Enterprise Programme provides a cost-effective framework to efficiently centralise and standardise access control across all your buildings, wherever they are in the world.
 We provide a central server and take care of project management and local coordination centrally, supported by our network of installation and service partners.

 It’s a programme used by large organisations around the world to streamline their international implementation and maintenance of AEOS – our access control system.